 According to a report from TechRepublic, the file transfer appliance that was breached in the Kroger case was a twenty year-old piece of legacy hardware that had been rendered obsolete when the appliance’s operating system was discontinued by its maker in 2020 after having made the announcement a year earlier.

 Hackers pay attention to the details of such developments.
-They know that when software is encroaching on its end-of-life, resources (that are normally dedicated to keeping the product safe) will be shifted to whatever new product is taking its place.
+They know that when software is nearing the end of the line and about to become unsupported tech when resources (that are normally dedicated to keeping the product safe) will be shifted to whatever new product is taking its place.
 This shift can make it less likely for vulnerabilities associated with the software to be discovered and patched, giving room for exploitation.
 In this case, criminal hackers were able to compromise the appliance using a common SQL injection attack, as stated in the report from TechRepublic.

 One security expert told TechRepublic that, to guard against such attack, organizations should “do a closer analysis of any legacy/near-end-of-life products which may no longer be receiving the expected vulnerability testing efforts.”
 That’s good advice.
 This also relates to the fact that there has been a lot of consolidation in the managed file transfer market recently because the relationship an enterprise once relied on may fundamentally change due to new ownership.
 Under such circumstances it is not unusual to find that prices rise, account managers change, support loosens, and that the MFT service becomes a feature of a bigger platform—or even obsoleted in favor of another product in the acquiring company’s portfolio.